 In May FAT Lab went to San Francisco – the center of tech and innovation – to celebrate the victory of government and commercial hegemony over the Internet and the total loss of personal freedom and privacy.
 We rolled out the red carpet for all of our friends, lovers, detractors, and benefactors to come celebrate our complete and total defeat.

-March 15, 2013—New York, NY—Celebrating more than five years of thug life, pop culture, and R&D, the renegade art organization known as the Free Art & Technology Lab, or F.A.T.
-Lab, is going GOLD.
+Celebrating nearly eight years of pop culture and R&D, the renegade art organization known as the Free Art & Technology (F.A.T.)
+Lab is going GOLD.
 F.A.T.
 GOLD, that is.
-From April 1–20 Eyebeam Art & Technology Center will present the acclaimed work of F.A.T.
+From May 21-31, Gray Area Foundation for the Arts will present the acclaimed work of F.A.T.
 Lab.
-Organized by Lindsay Howard, Eyebeam Curatorial Fellow, the exhibition invites the public to experience and engage with the collective’s groundbreaking projects.
+Curated by Lindsay Howard, the exhibition invites the public to experience and engage with the collective’s groundbreaking projects.

-The contents of the site are all in the public domain.
+The expressions published in this site are all in the public domain.
 You may enjoy, use, modify, snipe about and republish all F.A.T. media and technologies as you see fit.